paperli/paperli.github.io/_posts/2019-10-23-galleryar.markdown

 [@App Store](https://apps.apple.com/app/gallery-ar/id1448234941)

-Gallery AR turns the wall, the room, the house or even the city to the gallery with bunch of famous masterpieces.
-The app integrates the open art databases from Chicago Art Institute and places the art masterpieces on the walls in your space.
+Gallery AR turns the wall, the room, the house or even the city to your gallery with a bunch of famous masterpieces.
+The app integrates the open art databases from the Chicago Art Institute and places the art masterpieces on your space walls.

 <div class="video-embed"><iframe src="https://www.youtube.com/embed/jRIM_wwFRJA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 As easy as holding the phone against the wall and start the art tour right away.
-Try walking as close as you can and don't worry to be kicked out by the secuity guard.
+It doesn't limit to a single wall.
+You can scan as many walls as you like and open the scaled gallery as your wish.
+Try walking as close as you can and don't worry about being kicked out by the security guard.
 Just be careful with the walls ;)

 ![Gallery AR](/assets/images/cases/galleryar/pic4.png)